ningchencontact/azure-docs.zh-tw/articles/machine-learning/service/how-to-set-up-training-targets.md

                                                     username='<username>',
                                                     password="<password>")

- # If you use SSH instead of a password, use this code:
+ # If you authenticate with SSH keys instead, use this code:
  #                                                  ssh_port=22,
  #                                                  username='<username>',
  #                                                  password=None,